History of the graphical user interface: GEM (Graphics Environment Manager)

 Digital Research (DRI) created GEM as an add-on program for personal computers.
-GEM was developed to work with existing CP/M and DOS operating systems on business computers such as IBM PC compatibles.
+GEM was developed to work with existing CP/M and MS-DOS compatible operating systems on business computers such as IBM PC compatibles.
 It was developed from DRI software, known as GSX, designed by a former PARC employee.
 Its similarity to the Macintosh desktop led to a copyright lawsuit from Apple Computer, and a settlement which involved some changes to GEM.
 This was to be the first of a series of "look and feel" lawsuits related to GUI design in the 1980s.

 GEM received widespread use in the consumer market from 1985, when it was made the default user interface built into the Atari TOS operating system of the Atari ST line of personal computers.
 It was also bundled by other computer manufacturers and distributors, such as Amstrad.
 Later, it was distributed with the best-sold Digital Research version of DOS for IBM PC compatibles, the DR-DOS 6.0.
 The GEM desktop faded from the market with the withdrawal of the Atari ST line in 1992 and with the popularity of the Microsoft Windows 3.0 in the PC front around the same period of time.
 The Falcon030, released in 1993 was the last computer from Atari to use GEM.